-Next, we prove \textit{Step 2}.
-First, observe that the largest interval in $E_1(x)$ either has an endpoint that is an endpoint of a connected component of $T$ (this happens in case (a) and (c) in the end of the proof of Lemma \ref{lem:support1}) or $E_1(x)=(\ell_{2k_1}(x),\ell _{2k_1-1}(x))$ (which is case (b) in the same proof).
-However, in the last case using (\ref{eq:E_{n+1}_decomp}), after $N_1$ steps, where $N_1$ is the smallest solution of the inequality $\left(\frac{2}{a}\right)^{N_1}\cdot \frac{1}{a}(1-3a-2b)>s$, we obtain that the largest interval contained in $E_{N_1}(x)$ has and endpoint of a connected component of $T$ (see Figure \ref{fig:130}) and its length is longer than $\kappa $.
-In this way because of the symmetry between the endpoints of the connected components of $T$ from now on we may assume that $[\alpha _i+\eps,\alpha _i+\eps+z_1)\subset E_1(x)$ where $z_1\geq \kappa$.
-Using (\ref{eq:E_{n+1}_decomp}) we can write
+\begin{pf*}{Proof of Step \ref{step2}} First, observe that the largest interval in $E_1(x)$ either has an endpoint that is an endpoint of a connected component of $T$ [this happens in case (a) and (c) in the end of the proof of Lemma \ref{lem:support1}] or $E_1(x)=(\ell_{2k_1}(x),\ell _{2k_1-1}(x))$ [which is case (b) in the same proof].
+However, in the last case, using (\ref{eq:E_{n+1}_decomp}), after $N_1$ steps, where $N_1$ is the smallest solution of the inequality $(\frac {2}{a})^{N_1}\cdot\frac{2\gap}{a}>s$, we obtain that the largest interval contained in $E_{N_1}(x)$ has an endpoint of a connected component of $T$ (see Figure \ref{fig:rho_recursion}) and its length is greater than $\kappa$.
+In this way, because of the symmetry between the endpoints of the connected components of $T,$ from now on, we may assume that $[\alpha_i+\eps,\alpha_i+\eps+z_1)\subset E_1(x),$ where $z_1\geq \kappa$.
+Using (\ref{eq:E_{n+1}_decomp}), we can write